efeslab/hardware-bugbase/sdspi-endian/README.md

         always @(posedge clk) begin
-                // The folloing lines indicate that fifo_mem_0[addr] will be the highest bits of fifo_reg. fifo_reg <= {
+                // The folloing lines indicate that fifo_mem_0[addr] will be the highest bits of fifo_reg.
+                // As a result, fifo_mem_0 is the highest bits during read but the lowest bits during write. fifo_reg <= {
                         fifo_mem_0[addr],
                         fifo_mem_1[addr],